 44. Switch up your ice cream dessert with fresh berries and light whipped cream.

-45. Kick the fattening dressings to the curb and in favor of a balsamic vinaigrette spritzer.
-At only one calorie per squirt, you’ll save hundreds of calories.
+45. Kick the fattening dressings to the curb in favor of a balsamic vinaigrette spritzer.
+At only one calorie per spray, you’ll save hundreds of calories.